 - 1. Reservation of seats for SC/ ST/ PwD candidates shall be provided as per Govt. norms applicable from time to time. - 2.
 Full-time candidates with scholarship coming on study leave must show proof of at least 3 years study leave before being allowed to register after the selection. - 3.
-In case an eligible degree does not bear the awards in marks percent, the following Conversion Formula will be used to convert CGPA into percentage of marks for the purpose of admission at PEC:

-Percentage of Marks = $CGPA \times 10$, on 10-Point Scale.

-- 4. The minimum prescribed percentage will be based on the marks obtained in aggregate of all the years/ semesters of the qualifying examination as per the weightage followed by the concerned University. - The relevance/ equivalence of Master degree for admission to a given discipline will be defined/ determined by the DRC of the concerned department and approved by standing committee of Senate - 6.
-The attendance of full-time PhD candidates will be governed by the attendance requirements of the Institute. - 7.
-Part-time PhD candidates will be required to meet the supervisor at least once every fortnight throughout the semester.
+In case an eligible degree does not bear the awards in percentage, the following Conversion Formula will be used to convert CGPA into percentage of marks for the purpose of admission at the institute Percentage of Marks = CGPA x 10, on 10-Point Scale. - 4.
+The minimum prescribed percentage will be based on the marks obtained in aggregate of all the years/ semesters of the qualifying examination as per the weightage followed by the concerned University. - 5.
+The relevance/ equivalence of Master's degree for admission to a given discipline will be defined/ determined by the DRC of the concerned department and approved by standing committee of Senate. - 6.
+The attendance of full-time Ph.D candidates will be governed by the attendance requirements of the Institute. - 7.
+Part-time Ph.D candidates will be required to meet the supervisor at least once every fortnight throughout the semester.
 Attendance record should be maintained with the supervisor and office of the Department. - 8.
-All Non-GATE/Non-NET qualified candidates have to qualify a PhD entrance exam of the Institute.
-However, M.E. students who were admitted to M.E. on basis of GATE score are exempt from the PhD entrance exam of the Institute. - 9.
-For admission to PhD Programmes in Science/ Humanities/ Management, if the candidate does not have a NET Fellowship (UGC/CSIR) valid for the current year in relevant area, the candidate has to qualify the PhD Entrance Test of the institute. - 10.
-Only the predetermined number of students may be admitted to a PhD programme. - 11.
-As per the provisions 1(5) of the UGC Regulations 2009, PhD program will not be conducted through distance education mode.
+All Non-GATE/Non-NET qualified candidates have to qualify a Ph.D entrance exam of the Institute.
+However, M.E./M.Tech students who were admitted to M.E./M.Tech on basis of GATE score are exempt from the Ph.D entrance exam of the Institute. - 9.
+For admission to Ph.D Programmes in Science/ Humanities/ Management, if the candidate does not have a NET Fellowship (UGC/ CSIR) valid for the current year in relevant area, the candidates has to qualify the Ph.D Entrance Test of the institute. - 10.
+Only the predetermined number of students may be admitted to a Ph.D programme. - 11.
+As per the provisions 1(5) of the UGC Regulations 2009 amended from time to time, Ph.D program will not be conducted through distance education mode.